Swallow, Lincolnshire: Transport

 Prior to the Grimsby Turnpike Act of 1765 the road (track) through Swallow was a green road running from Swallow to Rothwell until the Second World War when it was ploughed up to grow crops and never re-instated.
 The new turnpike road cut through the ancient burial ground and tolls were paid to travel along it.

 In 1954 a road straightening and widening scheme on the then A46 (Caistor Road) through the village took a further part of the churchyard, and during these excavations the skeleton of the Swallow Giant was unearthed.

 After many years, Swallow was by-passed in 1992 (at the expense of a mature tree, farmland, hedgerows and the football field) and Grimsby Road and Caistor Road became cul-de-sacs.

+Work on the bypass started in November 1991.
+The contract of £2.25m was given to Morrison Shand, for 3.6km, to take 52 weeks.
+It would be finished by July 1992, taking 8 months.

+The bypass was opened on Thursday 23 July 1992, by Bill Wyrrill, leader of the county council.